BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 ### 1. Annual Price Prediction with Book Value Growth

+Blue chip companies, including BBCA, are known for their stable growth, **including their book value**.
+With this stability assumption, the book value growth will be used as a predictor in this repository

 As what can be seen from _/analysis/book-value-growth-to-price.ipynb_, it can infered that the 3 year book value growth is the best prediction with MAE of 8,1%

 Therefore, with this foundings, **the 3 year book value growth will be used in this finding**